acemielektron/fddEMU/README.md

 * *FLIP:* flips the image on OLED screen 180 degrees (enabled default by Makefile).
 * *WDT:* enables watchdog timer (enabled default by Makefile).<br><br>
-These build options could either be switched on and off from Makefile or commandline (eg.: 'make DUAL=1 GUI=1 VFFS=1 SERIAL=0 DEBUG=0').<br>
+These build options could either be switched on and off from Makefile or commandline (eg.: `make DUAL=1 GUI=1 VFFS=1 SERIAL=0 DEBUG=0`).<br>
-Flashing the mcu could also be done by Makefile. "make flash" programs "fddEMU.hex" to default serial port "/dev/ttyUSB0".
-If you want to use another serial port assign it to PORT variable (eg.: "make flash PORT=/dev/ttyUSB2").<br><br>
+Flashing the mcu could also be done by Makefile. `make flash` programs "fddEMU.hex" to default serial port "/dev/ttyUSB0".
+If you want to use another serial port assign it to PORT variable (eg.: `make flash PORT=/dev/ttyUSB2`).<br><br>

 **Note:**  Please report any errors on [github issues for fddEMU](https://github.com/acemielektron/fddEMU/issues).
-Suggestions for improvements and feedback could be posted on [fddEMU blog page](http://acemielektronikci.blogspot.com/2021/10/fddemu-disket-surucu-emulatoru.html) Although the blog page is in turkish, feel free to write comments either in turkish or english.
+Suggestions for improvements and feedback could be posted on [discussions](https://github.com/acemielektron/fddEMU/discussions) or [fddEMU blog page](http://acemielektronikci.blogspot.com/2021/10/fddemu-disket-surucu-emulatoru.html) Although the blog page is in turkish, feel free to write comments either in turkish or english.
 <br><br>